 Use plastic equipment as much as possible when making soap.
 If you must use metal utensils (such as a stick blender), choose stainless steel.

-Never cure or store soap directly touching any type of metal shelving.
-If you must use metal shelving, cover it with cloth or plastic to separate the soap from the metal.
+Never cure or store soap directly touching any type of metal.
+If you must use metal shelving or screens, cover it with cloth or plastic to separate the soap from the metal.
 A layer of waxed or parchment paper is not enough -- metal ions can migrate through thin, permeable materials like these.

 Store fats in plastic or glass containers, not metal.